jvsTSX/VMU-MISC-CODE/README.md

 NOTE: SFR.I IS NOT MADE BY ME, IT'S ONLY INCUDED FOR THE SAKE OF CONVENIENCE, IT'S ORIGINALLY TAKEN FROM [THIS REPO](https://github.com/jahan-addison/snake)

 waterbear usage on your favourite Command Line program:
-`waterbear -assemble program.s -o program.vms`
+`waterbear assemble program.s -o program.vms`

 # TEST PROGRAMS LIST